i4Ds/Karabo-Pipeline/doc/src/examples/examples.md

 ## Running a general interferometer simulation

-The following example also showcases the main pipeline ingredients for a telescope simulation, similar to the line emission scripts.
+The following example showcases a simple telescope simulation using the main pipeline ingredients.

 ```python
 from datetime import datetime